dannystaple/dannystaple.github.io/_posts/2008-07-16-london-walking-routes.md

 Hyde Park has enough to walk around for days, and you can cross to St James Park and see Buckingham Palace without straying far from the amazing park land.
 The serpentine itself is very serene, as does the Diana memorial, which is a joy to the feet.

-Staying in West London, you can walk through Notting Hill (exiting from Hyde Park if you have walked that far), starting at The Champion (which has a superb drinks selection), then stopping for food at The Churchill Arms, you can then continue along Kensington Church Road, Church Road being full of beautiful old antique shops and of course a church, in fact more than one.
+Staying in West London, you can walk through Notting Hill (exiting from Hyde Park if you have walked that far), starting at The Champion (which has a superb drinks selection), then stopping for food at The Churchill Arms, you can then continue along Kensington Church Road, Church Road being full of beautiful old antique shops and churches.
 There are other pubs suitable for a pub crawl, and you can continue onto the High Street.
 Following this down takes you into Hammersmith, which has a great selection of pubs, but the main aim is to go around the Broadway, and onto the Thames Path at Hammersmith bridge.
 Hammersmith Bridge is itself quite magnificent.
 Walking along the Thames, you have a choice of stopping off at a number of pubs, including The Rutland, The Dove and The Ship.

 # Holland Walk, Holland Park, West London